 How do I scan for backported patches?

-For example, Apache2 on Debian 8 can receive a minor patch version delivered to address a vulnerability.
-While Apache2 on latest Debian 10 would receive the official patched version from Apache2 as it is the latest supported version running.
+For example, Apache2 on Debian 8 can receive a minor patch to address a vulnerability, while Apache2 on the latest Debian 10 would receive the official patched version from Apache2, as it is the latest supported version running.

-Security Center automatically scans and performs analysis by taking backported patches into account for the most known software and OS that provides this concept.
-The list of backported patches is maintained by Holm Security and continuously updated when we have identified new backported patched versions being available.
+Security Center automatically scans and performs analysis, taking backported patches into account for the most widely used software and OS that support this concept.
+The list of backported patches is maintained by Holm Security and is continuously updated whenever we identify new backported patch versions.

-This feature can't be turned off and is enabled on all scans carried out through the platform by default.
+This feature can't be turned off and is enabled by default for all scans carried out through the platform.

-When backported versions have been identified, an info-level vulnerability is created with information about what software was identified and how the backported logic impacted it.
+When backported versions have been identified, an info-level vulnerability is created with details on which software was affected and how the backported logic impacted it.

-For example, version 2.1.32 of Apache2 could be re-mapped internally to version 2.1.99 by the backported logic to avoid impacting the result as a false-positive.
-This is visible in the info level vulnerability you can find by searching for "backported".
-Hence, you might see version 2.1.99 on specific vulnerabilities, which results from the backported logic and won't impact the result negatively.
+For example, version 2.1.32 of Apache2 could be remapped internally to version 2.1.99 by the backported logic to avoid a false-positive impact.
+This is visible in the info-level vulnerability you can find by searching for "backported."
+Hence, you might see version 2.1.99 for specific vulnerabilities, which results from backported logic and won't affect the results negatively.

 Example of software receiving backported patches: